zhichul/zhichul.github.io/_pages/about.md

 <br>
 I develop machine learning methods that combine the strength of probabilisitic modeling and language modeling.
 I am interested in synthetic data, LLM reasoning, and LLM applications that aid scientific research.

 I am a Computer Science PhD student at the Johns Hopkins University, my adviser is <a href='https://www.cs.jhu.edu/~jason'>Jason Eisner</a>.
 Before that, I obtained my MS in Machine Learning and BS in Computer Science from the Cargnegie Mellon University.
-My my undergraduate thesis adviser was <a href='https://www.cs.cmu.edu/~tom/'>Tom Mitchell</a>.
+My undergraduate thesis adviser was <a href='https://www.cs.cmu.edu/~tom/'>Tom Mitchell</a>.